What do Hult and the Hult Prize have in common?

 Written by Global Ambassador, Adwoa Benefaa Ofori, Class of 2017 Master of International Business student, Dubai Campus

-The Hult Prize Foundation was started by Ahmad Ashkar as a result of his MBA experience at Hult International Business School in 2010.
+The Hult Prize Foundation was started in 2010.
 The Hult Prize’s vision is very much aligned with Hult’s: “Empowering business minds to pursue purpose”.
 This year’s Hult Prize finals took place at the U.N. headquarters and the night was filled with extraordinary examples of leadership and innovative business ideas.

-In the theme of changing the world through business, The Hult Prize, the brainchild of Hult alumnus Ahmad Ashkar, fits with this objective for creating good through business–on a major scale.
+In the theme of changing the world through business, The Hult Prize fits with this objective for creating good through business–on a major scale.
 Hult Prize is an annual social entrepreneurship competition that challenges students to build businesses that contribute to solving a pressing social issue, and also be a strong enough business idea, capable of making a profit.

 “Today’s millennial generation is interested in being social entrepreneurs and it’s that passion we tap into at Hult.
 We aim to empower today’s global generation to change the world through business.”